DArcMattr/dotfiles/README.md

 ## Requirements & Assumptions

+* Root access via `sudo`
-* Vim with the Python 2.7 engine compiled in, and ability to use
+* Vim with the Python 2.7 engine compiled in
 * Python's `pip` is available, with all the necessary permissions to run it
 * Z-shell, `zsh` is available and set as a shell, via `chsh`
 * [Mercurial SCM][], `hg`, and [Git][], `git`, source control programs
-* `composer.phar` is installed on a system-wide level as `composer`

 ## Installation Steps